TriumphCoding/Adelphia/Design/HomebreweryExport.md

 | S+  | 7     | Orichalcum | Physical | Red   | 16    | 65       | 1

 ### Axe
-:

 Axes hurt people.
 The preferred weapon of brigands and mercenaries, Axes pack a wallop that nothing else can quite compare to.
-Their power is somewhat dwarfed by their difficulty to wield accurately.
 :
 A **Club** is wielded like a blunt Axe, bludgeoning instead of cutting your opponent.
 A club increases your **Critical** by 5 and decreases your **Might** by 1 per weapon level.
 :